 Macon is home to a wide variety of museums highlighting art, culture heritage, history, music, and sports.
 Check out any of these museums for an interactive, educational and entertaining experience.
-These facilities are all available for private rental (except for the Ocmulgee National Monument) and would make a unique backdrop for your next event, party, corporate function or special occasion.
+These facilities are all available for private rental (except for the Ocmulgee Mounds National Historical Park) and would make a unique backdrop for your next event, party, corporate function or special occasion.

 The Museum of Arts and Sciences is home to an impressive collection of art, science, nature and animal exhibits.
 Be sure to check out the Mark Smith Planetarium which is one of three planetariums in the U.S. to project the night skies with a state of the art projector, the Konica Minolta Super MediaGlobe-II.
 There is always something fun and educational happening at the Museum of Arts and Sciences, so make sure to check out their schedule of events.
 Highlights include the Festival of Trees, Polar Bear Den, and Sky Over Macon.